A Direct Method of Moving Planes for Logarithmic Schr\"odinger Operator: Introduction

 then $u$ must be radially symmetric and monotone decreasing about some point in $\mathbb{R}^{N}$. \end{theorem}

-The paper is organized as follows: In Section 2, we prove some results for the logarithmic Schr$\ddot{\text{o}}$dinger operator.
+\begin{remark} The condition \eqref{c2} in Theorem \ref{th1} is necessary for applying the method of moving planes using the decay at infinity principle (Theorem \ref{le2}). \end{remark} The paper is organized as follows: In Section 2, we prove some results for the logarithmic Schr$\ddot{\text{o}}$dinger operator.
 By the direct method of moving planes, we obtain the symmetry and monotonicity of nonnegative solutions for the nonlinear equations involving logarithmic Schr$\ddot{\text{o}}$dinger operator in Section 3.